-- 12.9 Community development workers (CDW) work with new communities to bring local residents together and to integrate new residents within the wider community.
-They will provide opportunities for residents to get involved in their community, help to build community cohesion and promote a sustainable neighbourhood by establishing networks, groups and activities enabling connections to develop within the community. - 12.10 CDWs are particularly important where community facilities are provided or enhanced as they can build and support the development of a community association whose role is to manage the community building and continue to deliver community activities once the CDW role ends. - 12.11 The CDW will remain in post for an agreed number of years aligned to the duration of the build for the site to liaise with and help develop the community as residents move into the new development.
+- 12.9.
+Community development workers (CDW) work with new communities to bring local residents together and to integrate new residents within the wider community.
+They will provide opportunities for residents to get involved in their community, help to build community cohesion and promote a sustainable neighbourhood by establishing networks, groups and activities enabling connections to develop within the community. - 12.10.
+CDWs are particularly important where community facilities are provided or enhanced as they can build and support the development of a community association whose role is to manage the community building and continue to deliver community activities once the CDW role ends. - 12.11.
+The CDW will remain in post for an agreed number of years aligned to the duration of the build for the site to liaise with and help develop the community as residents move into the new development.
 The role may be a part-time role with the potential for the CDW's weekly hours to increase as the occupations on a development grow.

 Type of development Residential development Contribution Sought Allocated Local Plan sites that are required to provide a community centre on-site will also be required to provide financial contributions towards the employment of a Community Development Worker.
-Details of the job description for the CDW will be secured through a legal agreement .
+Details of the job description for the CDW will be secured the legal agreement and an example job description is appended document .
 CDWs will be employed by the Council and a legal agreement will be used to secure financial contributions towards the cost of their employment.
 Triggers for the payment of financial contributions will be secured early in the construction of the development so that a CDW may be recruited and in post to support residents as they move onto the development.
+Where a CDW is proposed to be employed directly by the developer, the Council will work with the developer to ensure the principles as set out in paragraph 12.9 are reflected.
 Relevant Adopted Local Plan policies Includes policies COM3, COM4, COM5, COM6, COM6A and COM15